tobydriscoll/udmath305/_notes/review/10-review.md

 Linearity has dominated the discussion for two reasons: we can dissect (many) linear problems completely, and they influence every system through linearization.

+## Polynomial roots

+Again and again we have found polynomial roots to be the key to unlocking solutions of linear, constant-coefficient equations, in the guises of characteristic polynomials/Laplace transform poles/eigenvalues.
+Broadly speaking, there are always three outcomes:

+* **Distinct real roots** produce combinations of the associated exponential functions.
+* **Repeated real roots** introduce the secular term $te^{rt}$.
+* **Complex conjugate roots** bring the associated complex exponentials, or an exponential of the real part with sin and cos of the imaginary part.

 ## Oscillators

-Of particular importance are equations in the form $ay''+by'+cy=g(t)$.
+Of particular importance are equations in the form $ay'' +by'+cy=g(t)$.
 Mathematically they fit into the frameworks we used for linear equations and are no particular challenge.
 However, oscillators are so important in numerous diverse areas of application that a lot of terminology sprang up to describe all the possible phenomena in detail:

 * Forced/free equations, and forced/free responses.
 * Undamped/underdamped/critically damped/overdamped oscillations.